 The Money Laundering Prevention and Suppression Act (2013) now includes IP crimes as a predicate act for money laundering investigations, potentially leading to significant criminal fines, imprisonments, and asset seizure.
-It is time for prosecutors and judges to recognize this tool, and use it to build key cases involving copyright infringement.
+It could be a useful tool, but due to the high evidentiary burden, this law has not been used to effectively combat copyright infringement.
+IIPA hopes that prosecutors and judges are able to find ways to more effectively use this tool in the future to build key cases involving copyright infringement.

 Protection Needed for Legitimate Licensees: The music industry has heard that many operators of restaurants, bars, shops and other commercial establishments have been harassed by "rogue" entities, despite having obtained licenses from legitimate CMOs and paid royalties for the use of sound recordings played on their premises.
 These "rogue" entities, often accompanied by threatening individuals, or sometimes even police officers, harass and threaten to sue the legitimate licensees for copyright infringement, or even imprison them, if they do not pay additional fees to obtain additional purported licenses.
 Often, the legitimate licensees have felt that their personal safety was in jeopardy.
 We urge the Royal Thai Government to take appropriate actions to protect these legitimate business operators from such unlawful threats and intimidation, which also harms music rights holders and users in Thailand.
+Such actions should include promulgating and implementing regulations to increase the transparency of CMOs, such as requiring an entry check and verification of the rights that the CMOs claim to manage, and publishing a list of repertoire and members that the CMOs represent.